sysbio-vo/sysbio-course/en/NGSchool2017.md

 sudo apt-get upgrade
 ```

-But where is this repo stored we added?
+But where is the repo we just added stored?
 Try to examine the following folder:

 ```bash
 ls /etc/apt/